Skip to the main content

 • Minimum Education 4 years post-secondary

-There are no standard education requirements for film directors, but most have related post-secondary education and experience.
-Many are experienced actors, editors or writers.
-Sometimes, they wrote the film they are directing.
+There are no standard education requirements for film directors.
+However, most have related post-secondary education and experience.
+Many are experienced actors, editors, or writers.
 For information about related education options, see the Actor and Creative Writer occupational profiles.

 To expand or narrow your search for programs related to this occupation, visit Post-Secondary Programs.